swirlai/docker-compose/doc/setup-instructions.md

 ./scripts/stop-swirl.sh
 ```

-SWIRL should now be running and accessible at your configured domain.
+**SWIRL should now be running and accessible at the configured domain.**

 ---